 This week – the 3rd week of October – is National Business Women’s Week.
-During this time, it’s important that we make the effort to acknowledge the contributions of women to the world of business.
-Women in the U.S. continue to make amazing strides in business, and in many other domains of American life.
+During this time, it’s important that we make an effort to acknowledge the contributions of women to the world of business.
+Women in the U.S. continue to make amazing strides in business and in many other domains of American life.
 In business specifically, women continue to move up in the ranks of management, research and development, marketing, and other areas.
 In part, women’s impressive gains over the last half-century are a function of their educational credentials.
-Early in the 1980s, women’s college attendance began to outpace that of men’s.
+Early in the 1980s, women’s college attendance began to outpace that of men.
 Today the college student population is nearly 60% female.
 If women continue to succeed academically, there is every reason to think that they will keep moving up in the business world.

 In this post, we will look at a few of the women who have worked hard to make their mark on the business world.

 Ms. Sandberg is currently the Chief Operating Officer (COO) at Facebook, a position she has held since 2008.
 Aside from her business career, Ms. Sandberg is well-known as the author of a popular book, Lean In, a piece that emphasized the necessity of assertiveness for young women hoping to advance in their careers.

 DOWNLOAD OUR FREE GUIDE “TOP 10 WAYS TO USE A VIRTUAL ASSISTANT

 Ms. Rometty, nicknamed “Ginni,” is a business executive who formerly served as CEO of IBM (International Business Machines).
 At one point, Ms. Rometty simultaneously held the titles of chairman, president, and CEO of IBM.
 Ms. Rometty stepped down from her role as CEO in April 2020 and then left altogether in December 2020 after a nearly 40-year career at the company.